gschmutz/bigdata-spark-workshop/07-spark-deltalake/README.md

 SELECT * FROM airportsTimeTravel WHERE ident IN ("00A","ADD")
 ```

 By default, Delta tables retain the commit history for 30 days.
-This means that you can specify a version from 30 days ago.
+This means that you can always go back to a version from 30 days ago.

 ## Vacuum old versions